GeorgieWeaver/GeorgieWeaver.github.io/cv.md

 Boots Christmas Customer Assistant, October 2017 – December 2017

-Worked on the shop floor, helping customers with any queries, as well as serving on the tills and helping the operations department with the stock.
+Worked on the shop floor, helping customers with any queries, serving on the tills and helping the operations department with the stock.
 This lead me to understand how the retail market works at a local level, and learning how companies respond to changes and trends within this sector.
 This work has also enhanced my confidence in talking to a range of people.

 CACI International Data Project Intern, February 2017